nitmir/policyd-rate-limit/docs/policyd-rate-limit.yaml.5.rst

   The configuration to connect to a mysql server.
 It should be a dictionary of parameters to give to the MySQLdb.connect function.
 See the python3-mysqldb documentations.
 **pgsql_config**
-  The configuration to connect to a postgreysql server.
+  The configuration to connect to a postgresql server.
 It should be a dictionary of parameters to give to the psycopg2.connect function.
 See the python3-psycopg2 documentations.
 **sqlite_config**
   The configuration to connect to a sqlite3 database.
 It should be a dictionary of parameters to give to the sqlite3.connect function.
 See the python3 documentations.
 **backend**
   Which data backend to use.
-Possible values are 0 for sqlite3, 1 for mysql and 2 for postgreysql.
+Possible values are 0 for sqlite3, 1 for mysql and 2 for postgresql.
   The default is 0, use the sqlite3 backend.
 **SOCKET**
   The socket to bind to.
 Can be a path to an unix socket or a couple [ip, port].
 The default is